Skip to main content

 • Major Western European destinations (France, Germany, Spain, Italy, UK, Portugal): All providers cover these.

-• Eastern Europe (Poland, Czech Republic, Romania, Hungary, Bulgaria): Airalo and Nomad have the strongest coverage here.
+• Eastern Europe (Poland, Czech Republic, Romania, Hungary, Bulgaria): Nomad eSIM has the strongest coverage here with 35+ countries.

-• Turkey: Covered by Airalo, Holafly, and Nomad.
+• Turkey: Covered by Holafly and Nomad.
 Check Saily and Ubigi if this is on your itinerary.

 • Switzerland, Norway, Iceland: Most providers cover these but on separate non-EU networks.
 Verify your specific plan includes them, as they’re outside the EU roaming zone.